If you had asked me twenty-five years ago to name my favorite Passover dessert, I probably would have groaned and answered: “Ugh! None of them!”

 With all the rich chocolate desserts I serve at Passover, this sweet-yet-tart sorbet is a refreshing alternative.
 (Although don’t be fooled into thinking that this is “healthy” – there’s plenty of sugar in this for your kids to like it, too!

 I’ve been making chocolate covered strawberries for Pesach seder dessert for as long as I can remember.
-It’s so simple, but so delicious.
+It’s so simple, and so delicious.
 I make a few pounds of these and we nosh on them throughout the chag.
-I’m sure there are proper recipes for this, but here’s what I do:

 #7.
 Meringue Cookies

 I made Couldn’t Be Parve’s Raspberry Chocolate Truffles last year and O.M.G.
 These are so rich.
 So indulgent.
 So blow-your-mind good.
 The only drawback is that I couldn’t roll mine perfectly.
 A lot of them ended up like lopsided ovals – as above.
 Trust me, your mouth won’t mind.
 And for the record, my kids didn’t like them at all.
-Which was entirely fine with me.
+“Too rich,” they said.
+Their loss definitely equaled my gain.

 #10.
 Fruit Salad